MrIdrisAbdulrahman/certified-aws-devops-professional/06-security-and-compliance/control-tower.md

 ## Landing Zones

-- They are automatically provisioned, secure, and compliant multi-account environments based on AWS best practices
+- Are automatically provisioned, secure, and compliant multi-account environments based on AWS best practices
 - A Landing Zone consists of:
     - AWS Organization: create and manage multi-account structure
     - Account Factory: easily configure new accounts to adhere to config and policies